MicrosoftDocs/azure-stack-docs/azure-stack/user/iaas-architecture-nva-architecture.md

 ## Ingress with layer 7 NVAs

-The following figure shows a high availability architecture that implements an ingress DMZ behind an internet-facing load balancer.
+The following figure shows a high availability architecture that implements an ingress perimeter network behind an internet-facing load balancer.
 This architecture is designed to provide connectivity to Azure Stack workloads for layer 7 traffic, such as HTTP or HTTPS:

 ![A screenshot of a map Description automatically generated](./media/iaas-architecture-nva-architecture/image2.png)